 - Have completed at least one semester of academic work at Virginia Tech

-- Be in good academic standing, with a GPA of at least 3.0 (B average).
+- Be in good academic standing with a GPA of at least 3.0.

-- Have the approval of your academic advisor, including the completion of and signature on an Academic Advisor's Recommendation form.
+- Have the approval of your academic advisor as indicated on the signed Academic Advisor's Recommendation form.

-- Carry health insurance that meets university requirements.
+- F-1 students must carry health insurance that meets university requirements.

 - International students who accumulate 12-months (365 days) of full-time Co-op (CPT) will forfeit the Optional Practical Training (OPT) benefit.